 To properly choose a heating system that is best for your garage, you need to know the main types of heaters that will work.
 Here are the primary types of heaters for garages are:

-Infrared Heater – An infrared garage heater is a pretty good way to heat your garage.
+Infrared Heater – An infrared garage heater is a good way to heat your garage.
 The convection heating of the infrared heat source is very safe because the coils don’t get very hot like a traditional coil heater.
 One of the brands of infrared heater you can get is Dr. Infrared.

-Oil-Filled Radiator Heater – These are similar to oil radiators commonly found in homes but they are a portable garage heater variety.
+Oil-Filled Radiator Heater – These are similar to oil radiators commonly found in homes but are a portable garage heater variety.
 NewAir is a brand that makes these.
 NewAir usually has a fan to help blow air.
 Sometimes the NewAir unit also has adjustable louvers for directional control.

-Wall-Mounted Unit – Some electric fireplace units can be hung up on your wall with wall brackets that are attached to wood studs behind the drywall.
-These units can also be partially recessed or fully recessed so that the fireplace is inside of the wall.
+Wall-Mounted Unit – Some electric fireplace units can be hung up on your wall with wall brackets attached to wood studs behind the drywall.
+These units can also be partially recessed or fully recessed so that the fireplace is inside the wall.
 Mounting a recessed electric fireplace is a great idea for a garage room conversion that doesn’t have a lot of space.
 By installing the fireplace into a recessed wall, it can be completely flush, allowing for more walking space along that wall.

 While electric fireplaces have a long list of benefits that make them better than wood or gas fireplaces inside of your home, let’s focus on the reasons that pertain specifically to heating your garage:

-No Venting – Since these are purely electric, you don’t have to worry about installing any kind of ventilation to make the air safe for breathing.
+No Venting – Since these are purely electric, you don’t have to worry about installing any ventilation to make the air safe for breathing.
 Even some gas fireplaces require ventilation due to toxic emissions like carbon monoxide.

 Garage Safe – One thing you have to worry about in garages is that if you store vehicles in the garage, gasoline cans, or anything else that can give off flammable fumes, burning of any kind to produce heat can be dangerous.
 For this reason, gas burning and wood burning in a garage should be avoided.
-Electric fireplaces don’t involve any kind of burning, so they are completely safe to use in an enclosed garage, no matter what you store there.
+Electric fireplaces don’t involve any burning, so they are entirely safe to use in an enclosed garage, no matter what you store there.

 Adjustable Thermostat – Many garage heating devices simply have low, medium, and high settings.
 Electric fireplaces have a thermostat that is easy to adjust.
-The heater works more when the temperature drops below the setting, it works very little when the heat is above the setting.
+The heater works more when the temperature drops below the setting; it works very little when the heat is above the setting.
 This gives you perfect control of the temperature of your garage.

-Most of the really good electric fireplaces you would buy for your garage will produce heat using a convection-style heating.
+Most of the really good electric fireplaces you would buy for your garage will produce heat using convection-style heating.
 They commonly have infrared heating coils as the main part of their built-in heater.

 Since you don’t need ventilation with your electric fireplace, no excess heat is escaping through the vents.
 Most of the residual heat stays in the room, keeping it warm for a long time before it dissipates.
 That’s one of the really helpful ways that make these work so efficient and help reduce your heating bill.